COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

     ...
 ```

+If we use qemu(qemu-system-i386 -kernel arch/x86/boot/bzImage -initrd ramdisk.img -append "console=ttyS0" -m 100 -S -s) to start the linux kernel, it will be [seabios](https://github.com/coreboot/seabios.git), for debugging seabios see [this page](https://www.yuque.com/coolder/linux/rwh45c).

 Here we can see the `jmp` instruction [opcode](http://ref.x86asm.net/coder32.html#xE9), which is `0xe9`, and its destination address at `_start16bit - ( . + 2)`.

 We also see that the `reset` section is `16` bytes and is compiled to start from the address `0xfffffff0` (`src/cpu/x86/16bit/reset16.ld`):